Define the Great Line: Songs

-The mathcore track "In Regards to Myself" opens the album, with Chamberlain expressing the rawest vocals from the band since their second studio album Cries of the Past (2000).
-It was reminiscent of the work of labelmates Norma Jean, with a number of dissonant guitar parts.
-"A Moment Suspended in Time" showcase Brandell, McTague, and Smith's contributions to the band.
+The track "In Regards to Myself" opens the album, with Chamberlain expressing the rawest vocals from the band since their second studio album Cries of the Past (2000).
+It is reminiscent of the work of labelmates Norma Jean, with a number of dissonant guitar parts.
+"A Moment Suspended in Time" showcases Brandell, McTague, and Smith's contributions to the band.
 "There Could Be Nothing After This" deals with leaving the past behind in lieu of a life of faith.
 The metalcore track "You're Ever So Inviting" is followed by "Sálmarnir", a song that consists of the Bible passage Psalm 50 being recited in Russian by a friend of the members.
-The title comes from the Icelandic word for "Psalms"; for its second half, Dudley is head repeating it in English in the manner of a Televangelist, backed by the crowd noise.
-Its ambient electronica sound, powered by Dudley's keyboard parts, recalled the work of Sigur Rós.
+The title comes from the Icelandic word for "Psalms"; for its second half, Dudley is heard repeating it in English in the manner of a Televangelist, backed by the crowd noise.
+Its ambient electronica sound, powered by Dudley's keyboard parts, recalls the work of Sigur Rós.

-"Returning Empty Handed" open with a quiet instrumental passage, which gives way to a heavier section, before ending acoustically; over the course of its duration, it changes from mathcore to post-metal.
-The first half of "Casting Such a Thin Shadow", which moves with a space rock pace, touches on post-rock and post-metal in the style of Pelican.
+"Returning Empty Handed" opens with a quiet instrumental passage, which gives way to a heavier section, before ending acoustically; over the course of its duration, it changes from metalcore to post-metal.
+“Casting Such a Thin Shadow" touches on post-rock and post-metal in the style of Pelican.
 It is mainly instrumental until Chamberlain's voice appears four minutes in, which eventually climaxes with his screaming vocals.
 "Moving for the Sake of Motion" opens with a double bass roll from Gillespie, while it evokes the sound of Failure On-era (2003) Beloved; "Writing on the Walls" also takes influence from Beloved.
 "Everyone Looks So Good from Here" is another metalcore song.
 The album closes with the seven minute long "To Whom It May Concern", which features several tempo changes.